ia23a-lachnita/StructureLocator/README.md

-# Explorer's Compass
+# Structure Finder

-Explorer's Compass is a Minecraft mod that allows you to search for and locate structures anywhere in the world.
-It is the sister mod of [Nature's Compass](https://github.com/MattCzyr/NaturesCompass), which allows you to locate biomes.
+Structure Finder is a Minecraft mod that allows you to search for and locate structures anywhere in the world.
+It is derived from [Explorer's Compass](https://github.com/MattCzyr/ExplorersCompass), but with a new UI-focused approach rather than requiring a craftable item.

+## Features

+- Press J (configurable) to open the Structure Finder UI at any time
+- Search for Minecraft structures across all dimensions
+- View coordinates of found structures in a searchable, sortable list
+- Teleport to found structures when in creative mode
+- Search for groups of related structures
+- Sort structures by name, type, dimension, or source mod

 ## Download